Élisabeth Boselli

 Élisabeth Thérèse Marie Juliette Boselli (11 March 1914 – 25 November 2005), was a French military and civilian pilot.
-She was the first female fighter pilot to serve in the French Air Force, and held eight world records for distance, altitude and speed.
+She was the first female fighter pilot to serve in the French Air Force, and held eight world records for distance, altitude, and speed.

-Biography
+Early life

+Élisabeth Boselli was born in Paris on 11 March 1914.
+She studied at École des Sciences Politiques in Paris and graduated in 1935.
+While a student, she was involved in various humanitarian organizations, including the Red Cross.